stanleyyoang/Elevator-Interface/README.md

 pressed which indicates that it is in operation, as well as providing audio cues to notify the user when the elevator has arrived at a destination.

+**Common Mistakes**

+- It is easy for a child to hit the alarm or call button because it is as at the bottom
+- It is easy to miss your floor if you're not paying attention due to the lack of audio cues
+- It is easy to get on the wrong elevator because it does not display the direction the elevator is traveling on the inside interface

 **Improved Control Interface**

 ![](sketchInterface.jpg)